Thomasche69/SchoolAI-alternate-version/README.md

 # SchoolAI-alternate-version
-This version only works locally, meaning that it does not work on multiple devices at once.
+This version only works locally, meaning that it does not work on other devices in the network.